AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/editor.md

 Attributes is an information data describing the current node.
 We reserve the subtype field to describe the derived type of the current node, and other fields can be extended at will.

 #### Children
-Children are the child node describing the current node.
+Children are the child nodes that describe the current node.
 We assume that each node can nest the other nodes.

 #### StateTree
 The editor encapsulates operations on Node, such as insert, delete and modify in StateTree.
 It holds the root node and is responsible for converting between JSON to and from it.

 #### Path
-Path is an array of integer numbers to locate a node in the state tree.
+Path is an array of integers to locate a node in the state tree.
 For example, [0, 1] represents the second child of the first child of the root node.

 ![](../../../../.gitbook/assets/editor/path.png)